linuxbox-cz/pgdist/README.md

 pgdist test-load
 ```

+**ARGS - optional**:

+- `--no-clean` - *enable* - after loading project to database, it won't clean it

+- `--pre-load` - path to file you want to load BEFORE loading project to database

+- `--post-load` - path to file you want to load AFTER loading project to database

+- `--pg_extractor` - *enable* - use PG extractor for PG dump, see more: https://github.com/omniti-labs/pg_extractor

+- `--pg_extractor_basedir` - PG extractor dumps PG to this directory

-* It will try to load current state of your project.
+- It will try to load current state of your project to database.

-**NOTICE** - This command requires configuration file to have setted *PGCONN* in section *pgdist*.
+**NOTICE** - This command requires develop configuration file to have setted *PGCONN* in section *pgdist*.

 If your `test-load` ended successfully, you may create version.